Romance Languages and Literatures

 Important University and Departmental Regulations

-3. Students must make up Incomplete grades before sitting for examinations.
+- Students must make up Incomplete grades before sitting for general examinations.

-4. Students must satisfy the Latin (or other language) requirement before taking examinations.
+- Students must satisfy the Latin (or other language) requirement before taking general examinations.

-1. All students are guaranteed five years of full funding plus an additional year of tuition.
-As students receive a summer research stipend following years one through four.
+- All students are guaranteed five years of full funding plus an additional year of tuition.
+All students receive a summer research stipend following years one through four.

-2. Additional awards, should they be needed, may include grants-in-aid toward tuition, cash stipends, summer travel subsidies, teaching fellowships, loans, exchanges with universities abroad, etc., to be determined by the personal circumstances and academic progress of the individual graduate student.
+- Additional awards, should they be needed, may take the form of internal or external fellowships, , cash stipends, summer travel subsidies, teaching fellowships, loans, exchanges with universities abroad, etc., to be determined by the personal circumstances and academic progress of the individual graduate student.

 For further details, see the Financial Aid section of the GSAS Guide to Admission and Financial Aid.

-Applications for admission must be filed electronically through the GSAS website.
-The online application for the coming year will be available in late August.
+Applications for admission must be filed electronically.
+The online application for the coming year will be available at the GSAS website in late August.
 The filing deadline is 5 p.m. on December 15.
-Further information regarding courses and programs of study in Romance languages and literatures may be obtained by visiting the department’s Website at www.fas.harvard.edu/~rll.
+Further information regarding courses and programs of study in Romance Languages and Literatures may be obtained by visiting the department’s website.

 Recent Dissertations Completed